pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```
 1

 ```

 ### Returns
 PNChannelGroupsAllChannelsResult:
-- channels (List<String>): Channels in the group.
+- channels: List<String> — channels in the group.

 ## Remove channels from a channel group

 ##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal.
-See the support page for enabling add-ons.
+Enable Stream Controller for your key in the Admin Portal: https://admin.pubnub.com/ (How-to: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)

 Removes channels from a channel group.